CrossPointAttack/CrossPoint-Attack/README.md

 ### Prerequisites

-To run our code, you will need Python and Jupyter installed on your computer.
+To run our code, you will need Python3 and Jupyter installed on your computer.

-We use the following library files:
+Please use pip3 to install the requirements:

 ```
-re,os,json,time,random,logging,itertools,numpy,pandas,geopy,networkx,datetime,matplotlib,multiprocessing
+pip3 install -r ./requirements.txt
 ```

 ### Installation